rozek/aframe-hemisphere-controls/README.md

 And since the existing [orbit-controls](https://github.com/supermedium/superframe/tree/master/components/orbit-controls/) did not meet my requirements, I just made my own.

+**NPM users**: please consider the [Github README](https://github.com/rozek/aframe-axeshelper/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

 ## Installation ##

 `aframe-hemisphere-controls` may be used as an ECMAScript module (ESM) or explicitly loaded after the `<script>` tag for A-Frame itself.